 How much does a baby car seat cost?

 Car seat prices range anywhere from £50 to £300, depending on quality and type.
 The longer you are able to use it, the more expensive it will be.

 How do I install a baby car seat in a car?

 Not all baby car seats fit in all cars.
 Before buying a car seat, you need to make sure that the baby car seat you choose is compatible with your car.
 Read the manual and head on over to YouTube; most car seat brands have their own video installation guide.
 If all else fails and you're still not sure, why not ask a professional to install a baby seat in your car.
 There are specialised technicians who can make sure everything is working perfectly, so your baby can be as safe as possible.

 Will my car seat fit safely in someone else's car?

 Car seat safety expert, Damon Marriott said, "All child seats can be easily transferred from one car to another, for most this takes around 30 seconds, so we would recommend using your usual safety seat as familiarity in fitting is essential.
-If you use ISOFIX and a friend's car hasn't this fixing then there are many well made and easy to fit seat belt seats that offer good value like the Joie Stages that covers from birth to seven years for around 50p a month – great value without compromising the safety."
+If you use Isofix and a friend's car doesn't have this fixing then there are many well made and easy to fit seat belt seats that offer good value like the Joie Stages that covers from birth to seven years for around 50p a month – great value without compromising the safety."

 When should I switch to a bigger baby car seat?